 In fact, one study suggests that 90% of consumers say that video can help them make buying decisions.
 With those sorts of stats, can your business really afford to not be using video as a way to leverage your content marketing?

-Video creation can be a little daunting, but as a small or medium-sized business, you really do not need to think too much about the production value of your social media videos.
-Some of the best performing videos online are simply recorded on a smartphone and create a real personal connection between the business and the viewer.
+Sure, video creation can be a little daunting, but as a small business, you really do not need to think too much about the production value of your social media videos.
+Some of the best-performing videos online are simply recorded on a smartphone and create a real personal connection between the business and the viewer.

-For example, next time you publish a blog post, try creating a short video covering some of the key points or even answering questions you have received about the blog post.
+The next time you publish a blog post, try creating a short video covering some of the key points.
+If your blog has generated lots of questions you may even answer those questions in a follow-up video.
 This can take as little as 20-30 minutes and generates content across a number of platforms, including:

 If you create a piece of content and it does particularly well, you may decide to leverage that attention and go even deeper.
-For example, you may create an accompanying podcast or webinar which touches on the subject and allows you to generate even more value, using your written content as a base.
+For example, you may create an accompanying webinar that touches on the subject and allows you to generate even more value, using your written content as a base.

-Doing this also allows you to involve thought leaders and influencers from within the industry which not only generates great content but also allows you to leverage their audience and extend your reach.
+Doing this also allows you to involve thought leaders and influencers from within the industry which not only generates great content but also allows you to leverage their audience and extend your reach even further.

 Blog content should be the beating heart of your content marketing strategy.
-However, by not leveraging other techniques and tactics you are only tapping to a tiny percentage of its potential.
+However, by not leveraging other techniques and tactics you are only tapping into a tiny percentage of its potential.

 By spending time generating and leveraging the tips we have highlighted above you will save time, generate higher engagement and ultimately drive more leads for your business.